-- Promoting the culture that values, protects and uses their assigned information assets appropriately for the success of the organisation and benefit of its patients - Knowing what information comprises or is associated with the asset, and understands the nature and justification of information flows to and from the asset - Knowing who has access to the asset, whether system or information, and why, and ensures access is monitored and compliant with Trust policy.
+- Promoting the culture that values, protects and uses their assigned information assets appropriately for the success of the organisation and benefit of its patients - Knowing what information comprises or is associated with the asset, and understands the nature and justification of information flows to and from the asset - Understanding who has access to the asset, whether system or information, and why, and ensures access is monitored and compliant with Trust policy.
 Understanding and addressing risks to the asset, and providing assurance on the management of information assets and their associated risks to the SIRO

 It is important to distinguish IAOs from staff who have been delegated the responsibility for day to day management of information risk of an asset on behalf of the IAOs; the IAAs.
-The

-IAAs are accountable to the IAOs.
+The IAAs are accountable to the IAOs for their respective assets.
 The SIRO/IAO hierarchy identifies accountability and authority to effect change where required to mitigate identified risk.
+Please see the trust Information Risk Management policy fur further guidance.